Sprout Social (NASDAQ:SPT) Issues FY 2024 Earnings Guidance

-Sprout Social (NASDAQ:SPT – Get Free Report) last released its quarterly earnings data on Tuesday, February 20th.
-The company reported ($0.32) earnings per share for the quarter, missing the consensus estimate of ($0.30) by ($0.02).
+Sprout Social (NASDAQ:SPT – Get Free Report) last announced its quarterly earnings data on Tuesday, February 20th.
+The company reported ($0.32) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.30) by ($0.02).
 Sprout Social had a negative return on equity of 42.60% and a negative net margin of 19.64%.
-The company had revenue of $93.58 million for the quarter, compared to the consensus estimate of $90.76 million.
-As a group, equities research analysts predict that Sprout Social will post -1.17 EPS for the current year.
+The firm had revenue of $93.58 million during the quarter, compared to analysts’ expectations of $90.76 million.
+On average, analysts expect that Sprout Social will post -1.17 EPS for the current year.

 Insider Activity

-In other news, CFO Preto Joseph Del sold 1,500 shares of the business’s stock in a transaction on Monday, April 1st.
-The shares were sold at an average price of $59.63, for a total value of $89,445.00.
-Following the completion of the transaction, the chief financial officer now owns 172,644 shares of the company’s stock, valued at approximately $10,294,761.72.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-In related news, President Ryan Paul Barretto sold 5,600 shares of the business’s stock in a transaction on Thursday, April 4th.
-The shares were sold at an average price of $56.95, for a total value of $318,920.00.
-Following the sale, the president now owns 198,175 shares of the company’s stock, valued at $11,286,066.25.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO Preto Joseph Del sold 1,500 shares of the company’s stock in a transaction dated Monday, April 1st.
-The shares were sold at an average price of $59.63, for a total transaction of $89,445.00.
-Following the transaction, the chief financial officer now owns 172,644 shares in the company, valued at approximately $10,294,761.72.
+In other Sprout Social news, CEO Justyn Russell Howard sold 40,000 shares of the company’s stock in a transaction dated Thursday, March 7th.
+The shares were sold at an average price of $58.36, for a total value of $2,334,400.00.
+Following the transaction, the chief executive officer now directly owns 287,912 shares in the company, valued at approximately $16,802,544.32.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Sprout Social news, Director Aaron Edward Frederick Rankin sold 22,000 shares of the firm’s stock in a transaction that occurred on Thursday, April 4th.
+The shares were sold at an average price of $56.95, for a total value of $1,252,900.00.
+Following the completion of the sale, the director now directly owns 44,487 shares in the company, valued at $2,533,534.65.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CEO Justyn Russell Howard sold 40,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 7th.
+The shares were sold at an average price of $58.36, for a total transaction of $2,334,400.00.
+Following the completion of the sale, the chief executive officer now owns 287,912 shares of the company’s stock, valued at $16,802,544.32.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 89,100 shares of company stock worth $5,126,065.
-Insiders own 10.97% of the company’s stock.
+In the last three months, insiders have sold 89,100 shares of company stock worth $5,126,065.
+10.97% of the stock is currently owned by corporate insiders.

 Sprout Social Company Profile